Frida010/sweden-quiz/README.md

 #### - Header

 - Featured at the top at the page is the header.
-The header does not have any features it does only displays the name which makes it more apparant for the user what game they are playing.
+The header does not have any features it does only display the name, which makes it more apparant for the user what game they are playing.
 - The header creates a nice contrast on the game's website and creates a nice framing.
 - The font has a playful look and fits the character of the website well.